CountChu/ChatGptAnswerPdf/README.md

 # ChatGptAnswerPdf
-The project converts ChatGPT conversations from Markdown files into HTML and PDF files.
+The project manages ChatGPT conversations and converts them from Markdown files into HTML and PDF files.
 You can:
 1) organize ChatGPT conversations by your question set files.
 2) delete unused conversations which are specified in config.yaml.
 3) Daily report conversations.